If you purchase an independently reviewed product or service through a link on our website, ARTNews may receive an affiliate commission.

 5. LAMXD Ball Winder

 The speed of a yarn winder depends on how fast your hand can turn the handle, and this one can really accommodate turbo cranking.
-Its frame is sturdy, its crank is secure, and its gears are made of steel.
+Its crank is metal for strength, its base is cast iron for stability, and its gears are made of nylon for quiet operation.
 Due to this shipshape construction, you can turn the arm at top speed without affecting stability, tension, and neatness.
 The one downside is that it does make some noticeable noise.
 This winder can hold skeins up to about 7 ounces, depending on the thread weight.